prana-W/Backend_Series/06_Handling_URL/notes.md

 # URL Handling in Node.js

-- By default, Node.js does not have a built-in URL parser.
+- Latest versions of Node.js does include the `url` module by default.
+- However, just to be safe, we install the package.
-- However, it provides the `url` module to parse and manipulate URLs.
+- URL Parser provides the `url` module to parse and manipulate URLs.
 - Therefore, we do `npm install url` to install the `url` module and use that to parse and get information about the URL.